9 New Year’s Resolutions For You—and Your Pet · Kinship

 1. Exercise more

-One of the most common New Year’s resolutions is also one of the easiest to make a team effort.
+Want to be more active this year?
+You don’t have to do it alone.
 Your dog will benefit from your newfound passion for long walks and maybe-not-so-long (yet!) runs.
 It’s easy to hike with your dog — as long as they’re trained, well-equipped, and you’re on the watch for ticks.
-If you’re more of a cat person, no worries: You can teach a cat to use a leash and blaze a trail, too.
-Check out our recommendations for cat leashes and harnesses here
+And believe it or not, your cat can get involved, too: You can teach a cat to use a leash and take a walk.
+Check out our favorite cat leashes and harnesses here.

 2. Get organized

-You promised yourself you’d be cleaner and less cluttered this year?
-Try starting by organizing your pet papers.
+If you told yourself you’d be tidier this year, start by organizing your pet papers.
 Then check out our advice from certified KonMari consultants on how to find the joy — and toss out the rest — in your pet’s toy collection.

 3. Learn a new skill

-Whether you’re planning to take up knitting or boxing, you’re not the only one who’s craving some stimulation and horizon-broadening.
+It’s always fun to try a hobby, whether you’re signing up for a dance class or downloading Duolingo — and you’re not the only one who’s craving some stimulation and horizon-broadening.
 Try teaching your pet some new tricks or buying them a puzzle to keep them active.

 4. Save money

-Inflation is no joke, and your pet’s definitely not pulling their weight when it comes to chipping in for all those toys and treats.
-Cut some spending by saving money on your vet bills and cooking homemade dog food.
+Life is expensive, and your pet’s definitely not pulling their weight when it comes to chipping in for all those treats and toys.
+Cut some spending by saving money on your vet bills and investing in pet insurance.

 5. Travel more

 Your pet wants to see the sights, too.
 Find everything you need to travel with a cat, everything you need to fly with a dog, and read our advice on planning a dog-friendly roadtrip.
 Undecided on a destination?
-Check out our dog-friendly guides to LA hiking and camping, Oregon beaches, Midwest cities, and New England getaways
+Check out our dog-friendly city guides.

 6. Practice self care

-We at Kinship strongly endorse this resolution.
 We could all stand to up our wellness game — our pets included.
-To help your pet unwind, try a dog or cat massage, check out alternative wellness therapies, such as Reiki, and maybe provide a little CBD for anxiety.
-Together, the two (or more) of you can practice mindfulness and try dog yoga
+To help your pet unwind, try a dog or cat massage, check out alternative wellness therapi es, such as Reiki, and maybe provide a little CBD for anxiety.
+Together, the two (or more) of you can practice mindfulness and try dog yoga.
+Check out the Calm app for meditations, stories, and soundscapes specifically designed with your pet in mind.

 7. Spend more time with family and friends